paraspell/xcm-tools/packages/sdk/README.md

       .currency({id: currencyID, amount: amount} | {symbol: currencySymbol, amount: amount} | {symbol: Native('currencySymbol'), amount: amount} | {symbol: Foreign('currencySymbol'), amount: amount} | {symbol: ForeignAbstract('currencySymbol'), amount: amount} | {multilocation: AssetMultilocationString, amount: amount | AssetMultilocationJson, amount: amount} | {multilocation: Override('Custom Multilocation'), amount: amount} | {multiasset: {currencySelection, isFeeAsset?: true /* for example symbol: symbol or id: id, or multilocation: multilocation*/, amount: amount}})
       .address(address | Multilocation object /*If you are sending through xTokens, you need to pass the destination and address multilocation in one object (x2)*/)
+      /*.senderAddress(address) - OPTIONAL - used when origin is AssetHub and feeAsset parameter is provided .ahAddress(ahAddress) - OPTIONAL - used when origin is EVM node and XCM goes through AssetHub (Multihop transfer where we are unable to convert Key20 to ID32 address eg. origin: Moonbeam & destination: Ethereum (Multihop goes from Moonbeam > AssetHub > BridgeHub > Ethereum)
-      /*.senderAddress(address) - OPTIONAL - used when origin is AssetHub and feeAsset parameter is provided .feeAsset({symbol: 'symbol'} || {id: 'id'} || {multilocation: 'multilocation'}) // Optional parameter used when multiasset is provided or when origin is AssetHub - so user can pay in fees different than DOT
+        .feeAsset({symbol: 'symbol'} || {id: 'id'} || {multilocation: 'multilocation'}) // Optional parameter used when multiasset is provided or when origin is AssetHub - so user can pay in fees different than DOT
         .xcmVersion(Version.V1/V2/V3/V4)  //Optional parameter for manual override of XCM Version used in call .customPallet('Pallet','pallet_function') //Optional parameter for manual override of XCM Pallet and function used in call (If they are named differently on some node but syntax stays the same).
 Both pallet name and function required.
 Pallet name must be CamelCase, function name snake_case.*/